 When I interviewed MBAs looking to join my former consulting firm, the majority said that what they really wanted to do was strategy consulting.
-What they meant was, they wanted to the front end of strategy: the competitive and market analysis, the customer segmentation, the C-suite and Board discussion of options and the finalization of a bold recommendation.
+What they meant was, they wanted to do the front end of strategy: the competitive and market analysis, the customer segmentation, the C-suite and Board discussion of options and the finalization of a bold recommendation.

 While this formed the foundation of the strategy work for our clients, we really prided ourselves on our ability to help clients actually implement and execute their strategies.
 This emphasis on strategy execution was a tough sell to many of the promising candidates we saw.
 But those who had been in business and had to actually put plans into action liked what they heard and were perfect fits for our firm.

 Like many new MBAs, I started out as a “strategy guy.”
 My first consulting gig was with a strategy boutique that created powerful insights.
 We developed elegant strategies for our clients.
 But a lot of those strategies stayed in the binders we had prepared, and the majority found a permanent and dusty spot on the CEO’s shelf.
 Because while this boutique was great at the front end of the strategy process, they gave short shrift to what it really took to make bold recommendations a reality.

 I’m not that “strategy guy” anymore.
 I’m a “get the strategy executed” guy.
 And the difference is in understanding the following:

 • You need to lay the groundwork for a strategy, and particularly for strategic pivots, well before the fact.
 Organizations that do this well have continual “what if” conversations, meaning they spend time thinking about how they might respond to different scenarios.
 When the need to pivot ultimately presents itself, there’s a pre-existing degree of critical alignment already in place.
 The result?
 The ability to adapt faster than more flat-footed competitors who always seem to be taken by surprise by how the market has changed.